Tanjasta/pands-problem-sheet/README.md

 https://web.microsoftstream.com/video/6d71eac4-c480-4951-9e23-c6366b9cfbba

 #### Task 3a - Accounts Modified
-Task 3a: to modify task 3 program to read in bank account number of any length and display the last 4 digits of the account number for account numbers greater than 4 digits in length and the first 6 are replased with X.
+Task 3a: Modify the third task's program to read in a bank account number of any length.
+The program should display the last 4 digits of the account number (where account numbers are greater than 4 digits in length) and replace the numbers before those with X. If the input account number is less than 4 digits long, the program should print out the message 'Invalid account number.
+Please enter a valid account number.'
+A file named 'accounts_extra.py' was created to work on solutions for this task.
+When run, the program successfully prints out the account number where the last 4 digits are displayed and the digits before that are replaced with X. When the input account number is shorter than 4 digits, the program prints out the message 'Invalid account number.
+Please enter a valid account number.
 *Referances*
 https://www.w3schools.com/python/ref_func_len.asp
 https://realpython.com/python-strings/
 https://www.geeksforgeeks.org/python-exit-commands-quit-exit-sys-exit-and-os-_exit/

 #### Task 4 - Collatz
-Task 4: create a program, called collatz.py, that asks the user to input any positive integer and outputs the successive values of the following calculation.
-At each step it calculates the next value by taking the current value and, if it is even, divides it by two, but if it is odd, multiplies it by three and adds one.
+Task 4: Create a Python program called 'collatz.py' that asks the user to input any positive integer and outputs the successive values of the following calculation: at each step, it calculates the next value by taking the current value and, if it is even, dividing it by two, but if it is odd, multiplying it by three and adding one.
 The program ends if the current value is one.
+A file named 'collatz.py' was created to work on solutions for this task.
+When run, the program successfully prints out the desired outcome.

 *Referances*
 https://hackernoon.com/implementing-3x1-in-python